Balkan Photo Festival

-Balkan Photo Festival is an annual photography festival held in Sarajevo, Bosnia and Herzegovina.
+Balkan Photo Festival was an annual photography festival held in Sarajevo, Bosnia and Herzegovina.
 It is held in January of every year and is the legal successor of the now-defunct Festival of Bosnian Photography.
 The festival was established in 2010 by the Urban Foundation in cooperation with the Association of Professional Photographers of Bosnia and Herzegovina and the online photography journal fotografija.ba.
 The 2011 edition was the first to be internationalized.
 Balkan Photo Festival is the largest photography festival in the Balkans, receiving more than 5,000 submissions annually.

 Format

 The festival is composed of three main programs: competition, education and networking.
 The competition program is further composed of 11 categories out of which 11 eventual winners are chosen.
 The 11 categories are as follows: Nudity, Fashion, Cultural Heritage, Mobile Phone, Sports and Leisure, Portrait, Abstract, Nature and Landscapes, News and Politics, Press.
 Submissions for the competition program are accepted from the beginning of December with the final selection being made during the first week of January.
 The festival is opened on the last Monday of January with a large festival-long exhibition of all the photographs selected for the competition program.
 A panel made up of eminent international photographers judges the entries and decides on the winners.
 The winners receive the Balkan Photo Award in their category.
 The education program kicks off after the festival opening and is made up of lectures and workshops organized in numerous venues across the city.
 The networking program, which is of an informal nature, includes round table discussions, tours of the city called photo safaris, interactive café lectures and concerts.
 The 2017 edition established the Justice for Every Child program in cooperation with UNICEF.